noviz-org/website/README.md

 These folders are actually git submodules and their content and properties should be cloned when cloning the webiste repository.
 If you are using VSCode it will be marked as a submodule with a S on the right.

-While we're at it, let's check if they are healthy and change the branch for those you are working on.
+While we're at it, let's check if they are healthy and change the branch to development.

 To list the submodules run: